Meditation during the Lunar Eclipse

 For a meditator to gain the maximum advantage, Sanskrit literature suggests fasting for 9 hours ahead of the start time for a lunar eclipse (and fasting 12 hours in the case of a solar eclipse).
 This is of course difficult to practise with the modern lifestyle, especially when working during the day.
 However, some of the other aspects of preparing for an eclipse could perhaps be done, such as fasting during the entire eclipse period and even abstaining from drinking water during the eclipse.
 One can drink just enough water ahead of time so that the contemplative practices during the eclipse are not interrupted.
 Those not able to fast can have a light snack well ahead of the eclipse.
 Food and drinks are not taken during or at the beginning of the eclipse.

-In this example for Los Angeles mentioned above, the first shower can be taken right at the onset of the umbral eclipse at 3:48am and thereafter the second shower may be soon after 6:08am when the eclipse is no longer visible.
-Furthermore, maximum intensity of meditation practice can be applied during the total lunar eclipse period of 4:51am to 6:07am.
+In the example for Los Angeles, California, the first shower or ablution can be taken right after the onset of the penumbral eclipse at 6:36pm but before the 7:33pm umbral eclipse and thereafter the second shower or ablution may be taken after 10:50pm at the end of the umbral eclipse but before 11:48pm which is end time of the penumbral eclipse.
+The entire umbral eclipse time period of 7:33pm until 10:50pm can be used for the meditation practice.
+Furthermore, maximum intensity of meditation practice can be applied during the total lunar eclipse period of 8:41pm to 9:43pm.

 It would be wise to make sure that at least one complete meditation session is done.
 The peak eclipse is the most intense.
 Therefore, for those wishing to meditate during the eclipse or preparing to intensify their existing contemplation, may plan the practice to maximize the overlap with the period of the peak eclipse period.